jashburn8020/github-actions/README.md

 - When your workflow is triggered, a **workflow run** is created that executes the workflow
 - You can see a visualization graph of the run's progress and view each step's activity

+### Workflows on non-default branch

+- A new workflow only appears in the Actions tab when it is in the default (`main`) branch
+  - causes difficulties when creating/updating workflows that are not yet ready to be merged into the default branch
+- Workaround:
+  - create a dummy workflow in the default branch (if working on a new workflow)
+  - have a workflow of the same name in your working/feature branch
+  - trigger the workflow against your working branch to test it
+    - e.g., if using the `workflow_dispatch` event (i.e., triggering the workflow manually), when you "Run workflow" in the Actions tab, select the working branch to run the workflow
+  - merge to the default branch when the workflow is ready

 ### Sources

 - "Understanding GitHub Actions - GitHub Docs." _GitHub Docs_, 2022, [docs.github.com/en/actions/learn-github-actions/understanding-github-actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
 Accessed 4 June 2022.
 - "About Workflows - GitHub Docs." _GitHub Docs_, 2022, [docs.github.com/en/actions/using-workflows/about-workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
 Accessed 18 June 2022.
+- "Workflow Files Only Picked up from Master?" _GitHub Community_, 8 Oct.
+2021, [github.community/t/workflow-files-only-picked-up-from-master/16129/43](https://github.community/t/workflow-files-only-picked-up-from-master/16129/43).
+Accessed 30 June 2022.

 ## Finding and customizing actions